Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for split Cartan structures

 The vertical parts are $j$-lines.
 One has multiplicity $(p-1)/2$ (in what follows, we call it the ``central one'').
 The other one has multiplicity $1$.

 If ${\cal S}$ is the number of supersingular $j$-invariants in $\F_{p^2}$, the ${\cal S}$ horizontal chains of (Drinfeld) components are almost all copies of branches, at least for $j\not\equiv 0$ or $1728\mod p$, which are rational curves $\PPP^1$, with multiplicity $p+1$, from which grows another exceptional projective line with multiplicity $(p+1)/2$.
 According to the residue class of $p\mod 12$, the central Igusa component moreover has the following supplementary features: \begin{itemize} \item {\bf If $p\equiv 1$ mod $12$}, then the central Igusa component intersects transversally an extra component above the (ordinary) invariant $j\equiv 0\mod p$, which is made of a projective line, with multiplicity $(p-1)/3$, followed by another $\PPP^1$, with multiplicity $(p-1)/6$. \item {\bf If $p\equiv 5$ mod $12$}, the central Igusa component has no extra component.
 However, there is one exceptional Drinfeld component, at the (supersingular) invariant $j\equiv 0$, which is a projective line, with multiplicity $(p+1)/3$, intersecting itself one extra projective line, with multiplicity $(p+1)/6$. \item {\bf If $p\equiv 7$ mod $12$}, the central Igusa component intersects transversally an extra component above the ordinary invariant $j\equiv 0\mod p$, which is as in the case $p\equiv 1$ {\rm mod} $12$: a projective line, with multiplicity $(p-1)/3$, followed by another $\PPP^1$, with multiplicity $(p-1)/6$.
-The exceptional Drinfeld component above $j\equiv 1728$ is a projective line with multiplicity $(p+1)/2$. \item {\bf If $p\equiv 11$ mod $12$}, there are two exceptional Drinfeld components at $j\equiv 0$ and $j\equiv 1728$, which are as described in the respective cases above. \end{itemize}
+At the supersingular point $j\equiv 1728$, the central Igusa component directly intersects (transversally) the other Igusa line (which has multiplicity $1$). \item {\bf If $p\equiv 11$ mod $12$}, there are two exceptional supersingular $j$-invariants ($j\equiv 0$ and $j\equiv 1728$), where the situation is as described in the two respective cases above. \end{itemize}

 Any intersection point in the special fiber between two irreducible components, of multiplicity say $a$ and $b$ (both in $\{ 1, (p-1)/6, (p+1)/6, (p-1)/3, (p+1)/3, (p-1)/2, (p+1)/2, (p+1) \} )$, has completed local ring